Would you like to take part in discovering the history of Peru?

 What does the project do?

 Once upon a time in Peru in 1981, work started taking place to build in the city of Miraflores district of Lima.
 Builders began digging and discovered traces of small clay structures.
-Building work stopped as archaeologists were called in, and the great ceremonial centre, of Huaca Pucllana, shaped like a pyramid, was unearthed in the city centre!
+Building work stopped as archaeologists were called in, and the great ceremonial centre, of Huaca Pucllana, shaped like a pyramid, was unearthed in the city centre.
 It is believed that the centre was constructed around the Vth century.

 The adobe structure of the Huaca Huantille was built in around 800 or 900 AD by the Ischma, a pre-incan culture that occupied the Lima valley’s between 750-900 AD.
-When Lima`s growth bloomed the Huaca Huantille was surrounded by buildings and as time went by part of it was destroyed in 1960 then in the 1980`s makeshift shacks were built on the ruins themselves.
-Then in 2005 the way was paved for excavations and the illegal homes and families were removed and housed elsewhere.
+When Lima`s growth bloomed the Huaca Huantille was surrounded by buildings and as time went by part of it was destroyed in 1960, then in the 1980`s makeshift shacks were built on the ruins themselves.
+In 2005 the way was paved for excavations and the illegal homes and families were removed and housed elsewhere.
 Apart from dozens of ceremonial vases, three intact mummies were found wrapped in fine cloth, while 10 other fragmented remains were found nearby.

 What’s the project like?